 And don’t worry—bamboo toilet paper isn’t going to break down your pipes or cause any other plumbing problems!
-In this article, we’ll explain what makes bamboo toilet paper different from traditional versions of this essential household item (hint: It’s not just that they’re made from plants).
-Then we’ll tell you how you can choose an eco-friendly TP brand that meets your needs without causing any damage around your home or office building.”
+In this article, we’ll explain what makes bamboo toilet paper different from traditional versions of this essential household item (hint: It’s not just that they’re from plants).
+Then we’ll tell you how you can choose an eco-friendly TP brand that meets your needs without causing any damage around your home or office building.

 Why is toilet paper bad for the environment?

 Let’s be honest: toilet paper is not the most environmentally friendly product.
-After all, it’s made from trees.
-Trees take a lot of water to grow and then need to be cut down at the end of their lives.
+After all, it’s from trees.
+Trees take a lot of water to grow and need to cut down at the end of their lives.
 The pulp for making toilet paper also requires energy to process, and that energy comes from fossil fuels like coal or natural gas—both of which contribute to climate change.

 Is bamboo toilet paper better?

 Bamboo toilet paper came from bamboo.
 They harvest and process trees like any other plant-based material used for tissue.
 However, the process is more sustainable than traditional wood pulping methods because it uses less energy, produces fewer emissions, and requires less water.

 It’s biodegradable and compostable.
 Suppose you use bamboo toilet paper as your sole source of bathroom tissue.
 In that case, it will break down after 30 days in a commercial composting facility or home backyard bin (you can also toss it into your home trash if you don’t have access to a composting facility).

 This makes it an eco-friendly choice for environmentally conscious consumers who want something better than conventional TP or recycled toilet paper but aren’t ready to take drastic measures like going completely cloth-free—yet!